 They are powered by the reader using radio waves to activate a readable scan.

 When the radio waves from the reader activates the passive RFID tag, the coiled antenna within the tag creates a magnetic field which then energizes the circuit within the tag.

-The energy created then sends the information that has been encoded in the tag’s memory.
+The energy sends the information that has been encoded in the tag’s memory.